 Close throttle and apply the hand and foot brakes at the same time.
 When driving on sandy, wet or slippery ground use mainly the rear wheel brake.
 Always brake with feeling, blocking wheels can cause you to skid or fall.
 Always finish braking before you enter a curve.
 Also change down to lower gears depending on your speed.

 When driving down hill, use the braking effect of the engine.
 Change down one or two gears but do not overspeed the engine.
 In this way, you will not need to brake so much and the brakes will not overheat.

 - In case of rain, after washing the motorcycle, after rides through water and in case of rides on wet off-road tracks, humid or dirty brake discs can delay the braking effect.
-The brakes must be pulled until they are dry or clean. - Dirty brake discs cause increased tear of brake pads and brake discs. - When you brake, the brake discs, brake pads, brake caliper and brake fluid heat up.
+The brakes must be pulled until they are dry or clean. - Rides on salt-strewed or dirty roads can also delay the braking effect.
+The brakes must be pulled until they are clean. - Dirty brake discs cause increased tear of brake pads and brake discs - When you brake, the brake discs, brake pads, brake caliper and brake fluid heat up.
 The hotter these parts get, the weaker the breaking effect.
 In extreme cases, the entire braking system can fail. - If the resistance in the hand brake lever or foot brake pedal feels "spongy" (too much play), this is an indication that something is wrong with the brake system.
 Don't ride your motorcycle anymore without first having the brake system looked over by a KTM dealer.